 This question is kind of easy to answer and kind of hard.
 Tests are one thing (easy to answer).
 Interpretation is an entirely separate topic.

 For plastics, we use organic acid testing with the environmental pollutants panel.
-Listen to the podcast I did with Mark Schauss for more information.
+Listen to this podcast I did with Mark Schauss for more information.

 For heavy metals, you can use a hair mineral analysis test, combined with a liver challenge test.
-Listen to the podcast I did with Dr. Bruce Jones for more information.
+Listen to this podcast I did with Dr. Bruce Jones for more information.

 With that said, testing can be somewhat misguided.
 You can have two practitioners read the same results but come up with different answers.
 Why?
 Interpretation.

 The most important take home message is that you work with someone who requires you to complete a comprehensive health history BEFORE spending money on testing.
 This should be used as a guide for the practitioner as to which test would be most appropriate based on the clients needs.
 This is exactly what my wife Kristine does (Kristine runs the Functional Health Services here are Enterprise Fitness).

 And if you’d like to learn more, here’s some more information about some specific blood markers:

 If it’s low, you can’t detox optimally and the oxidation of fat, or fat loss is hindered (as it is a detoxification process).
 Low vitamin D is usually associated with low energy and general fatigue but it is certainly not the only cause (Remember correlation is not causation).

 Vitamin D testing is so basic it’s almost annoying.
 Before spending money on any tests like organic acids, or hair mineral or trying to do anything fancy, make sure their vitamin D is within ‘range’.
 If you have read my prior articles, you will know what I mean when I say ‘within range’.
 If not, why haven’t you been reading my articles?
 (They’re awesome!)